rfcx/arbimon-legacy/TEST_NOTES.md

 ## v3.0.42

+- CE-1487 The issue with a count of recordings validations is fixed in the CSV export report
+  - Recordings page: Click on the Export button.
+Select any validations.
+Click on the Export Data button.
+The count of total validations data should be equal the data in the Export form.

+## v3.0.42

 - CE-1495 The issue with showing up correct recordings is fixed when the user changes the date in the calendar on the Visualizer page
   - Recordings page: Click on the View in Vizualizer button.
 Navigates to the Visualizer page.
 Check a correct site and a date in the calendar.
 The spectrogram display the recording.
 Select another date.
 Check that all recordings in the list have the same date.
   - Pattern Matchings details page: Click on the View in Vizualizer button.
 Navigates to the Visualizer page.
 Check a correct site and a date in the calendar.
 The spectrogram display the recording.
 Select another date.
 Check that all recordings in the list have the same date.